Stencyl/stencylpedia/chapter-5/attributes.md

 ![](http://static.stencyl.com/pedia2/ch7/getset/image06.png)

-> **Note:** The +1 is to account for the fact that computers count, starting from 0, but it would look strange to a regular player to see "Level 0"
+> **Note:** The +1 is to account for the fact that computers start counting at 0, but it would look strange to a regular player to see "Level 0".

 ## Summary